 Figure 5.
-MCMC samples from posterior distribution of SSB0 and SSB2023/SSB0.
+MCMC samples from the posterior distribution of SSB0 and SSB2024/SSB0.
 Vertical black lines denote MPD point estimates.

 Figure 6.
-MPD estimate of the historical SSB trajectory; absolute on the left and relative to SSB0 on the right (black line).
+MPD estimate of the historical SSB trajectory; absolute on the left and relative to SSB_0 on the right (black line).
 Shaded areas denote MCMC 95% credible intervals of the model fit.
-Harvest control rule ranges are colour coded for reference: target range in green (SSB/SSB0 = 0.45-0.40), trigger range in yellow (SSB/SSB0 = 0.40-0.20) and closure range in red (SSB/SSB0 < 0.20).
+Harvest control rule ranges are colour coded for reference: target range in green ($SSB/SSB_0 = 0.45-0.40$), trigger range in yellow ($SSB/SSB_0 = 0.40-0.20$) and closure range in red ($SSB/SSB_0 < 0.20$).

 Estimated selectivity ogives appeared reasonable, in line with our knowledge of toothfish ontogenetic migrations and fishery interactions with the stock (Figure 7).
-The calamari trawl fishery catches the youngest fish; a combination of fishing in shallow waters (=only young fish is available) and using a small mesh size (=low gear selectivity), resulting in a selectivity described by the right limb of the assumed double-normal selectivity ogive.
-For the finfish trawl fishery (assumed double-normal) the model estimated maximum retention for 2-year-old fish and decreasing retention of younger (=escapes due to gear selectivity or not yet available at finfish trawl grounds) and older fish (=unavailable at trawling depths, i.e. moves to deeper waters).
+The calamari trawl fishery catches the youngest fish; a combination of fishing in shallow waters (=only young fish are available) and using a small mesh size (=low gear selectivity), resulting in a selectivity described by the right limb of the assumed double-normal selectivity ogive.
+For the finfish trawl fishery (assumed double-normal), the model estimated maximum retention for 2-year-old fish and decreasing retention of younger (=escapes due to gear selectivity or not yet available at finfish trawl grounds) and older fish (=unavailable at trawling depths, i.e. moves to deeper waters).
 The two longline fisheries had almost identical selectivity curves (assumed logistic), catching predominantly older fish (=available in deeper waters).
-Survey selectivities were roughly comparable to commercial trawl fisheries, as surveys employ similar gear and cover similar grounds.
+Trawl survey selectivities were roughly comparable to commercial trawl fisheries, as surveys employ similar gear and cover similar grounds.

-Year class strength estimates for the recent years (2015-2021) corresponded well to the recruitment estimates independent of the model (Lee et al. 2021, Skeljo 2023), with recruitment peaks in 2015 and 2017, followed by 4+ years of low recruitment (Figure 8).
-No independent survey data was available for the earlier years, making it difficult to confirm the YCS trend estimated in the model.
+The estimated year class strength for 2015-2020 aligned well with model-independent recruitment estimates (Lee et al. 2021), indicating high recruitment in 2015-2017 and low in 2018-

+2020 (Figure 8).
+No model-independent recruitment estimates were available for the earlier or later years, making it challenging to confirm the YCS trend estimated in the model.